5 Ways to Get Rid of Land That Won't Sell

 In this article, we look at the common reasons your land isn't selling.
 By making some adjustments, you may be able to sell your vacant land.
 If you still can't find a buyer, we take you through 5 ways to get rid of land that won't sell.

-Common reasons a property fails to sell
+Common reasons a listing fails to sell

 The most common reason a property fails to sell is the price is too high.
 This can happen when a property owner sets the price based on another property that was sold.

 This is called the comparable sales approach and is widely used in real estate.
-The problem with vacant land is determining what is a comparable sale.
+The problem with land is determining what is a comparable sale.
 Raw land varies significantly in its physical features, even properties located near each other.

 Also, the value of land comes largely from what it can be used for.
 Useless land tends to be worthless land.
 Other properties that sold near you may have been zoned for a different use.
 For example, commercially zoned properties normally sell for more than residential ones.